tedneward/Azgaarnoth/Classes/Artificer/Armorer.md

 Each model includes a special weapon.
 When you attack with that weapon, you can use your Intelligence modifier, instead of Strength or Dexterity, for the attack and damage rolls.

-You can change your power armor’s model whenever you finish a short or long rest, provided you have smith’s tools in hand.
+You can change your power armor's model whenever you finish a short or long rest, provided you have smith's tools in hand.

 * ***Guardian.*** You design your armor to be in the frontline of conflict.
 It has the following features: